One of the best things about hip hop music, versus other music genres, is the feature appearances on an album.

 Whenever an artist announces a new project, one of the first questions is always going to be – who’s featuring?
 A star-studded cast of rappers can help make or break an album, although more recently rappers who have headed towards the trends of not including any features on their album – shout out to Cole for going platinum with no features.

-In this list, we take a look at 12 classic hip hop albums that only feature one guest rapper.
+From AZ guest-starring on “Life’s a Bitch” to Method Man on Ready to Die, here are 12 classic hip hop albums that only feature one guest rapper.

 AZ on Illmatic